cytoscape/cytoscape-manual/docs/Tutorial.md

 <a id="test-tutorial"> </a>
 # Basic Expression Analysis in Cytoscape 3

 Cytoscape is an open source software platform for integrating, visualizing, and analyzing measurement data in the context of networks.

-This tutorial will introduce you to:
+This tutorial presents one scenario of how expression data can be combined with network data to tell a biological story and includes the following concepts:

 - Visualizing networks using expression data.
 - Filtering networks based on expression data.
 - Assessing expression data in the context of a biological network.

 ## Loading Network

 - Start Cytoscape and load the network galFiltered.sif using **File → Import → Network->File....**